calinux-py/Flipper/README.md

 ## 📜 Scripts

 ### Security Scanners
-- **!GoodUSB**: Performs vulnerability scans and prints results to the user's desktop before running the Windows MRT feature.
+- **GoodUSB**: Performs vulnerability scans and prints results to the user's desktop before running the Windows MRT feature.

 ### System Manipulation
 - **WiltSys**: Disables key Windows protection features, such as the firewall.